oluwaseyori/mega/README.md

 ### **Disclaimer**

 This project is not affiliated with Mega.nz or the original mega.py author.
-Use responsibly and in compliance with Mega.nzâ€™s terms of service.
+Use responsibly and in compliance with Mega.nz's terms of service.

 ---